robohall/metab_proc_err/README.md

 # metab_proc_err
-code for adding autocorrelated process error to river metabolism models
+Code for adding autocorrelated and light varying process error to river metabolism models.

+First get data together using script "Example data"

+Script "compare_streamMetabolizer" makes sure that my homegrown Stan models return something close to stream metabolizer.
+It won't be exact.
+I also compare process error with process and obs error models